TOR roundup

 They could probably install some spy stuff on the servers and return them to their users, hoping for some info, but even so, they probably wouldnt get much from an exit node…as there are other nodes in-between anyway.

-11. tom cruise Says:
+11. tom cruise says:

 The issue..
 A question to ask.
 What are the facts and what relation are they to the issues of freedom, persecution and bigotry?
 Are the folks facing years in prison for the possession of pictures because of their sexual orientation deserving of protection ?
 It is only in recent times that “age of consent” concepts have even existed..
 In ancient Rome or Greece the average at marriage for a girl at was about 12.
 In many contemporary 3rd world countries it is not much older except that those societies are rapidly being devoured and destroyed by the industrialized “correct concept” societies who are being economically exploited and and whose values are being forced on them.
 That is not about the protection of children, a cause I completely support.
 For these differences many, many good and bright people are being systematically destroyed by the powers that be.
 On the one hand we are being told that it is perfectly fine to witness on national television actual footage of people being killed; hung upside down and burned, bullets being shot in their heads, and prison for people who possess pictures of nudity depending on age??
 OK, just think about it.